 Speaking of restaurants in Strasbourg and food … I saw this walking tour where you independently (without a guide) follow a route, and you get a snack or a drink at various places.
-Considering the price, I don’t think you will get much to eat, but it is a fun way to discover Strasbourg’s eateries.
-Book the tour here for a tenner!
+It seems like s a fun and tasteful – pun intended – way to discover Strasbourg’s eateries.
+Book the tour here.

 My recommendation for a hotel in Strasbourg!